edlugora96/only_scraper_py/README.md

 ```

-This snippet demonstrates how to fetch and print the HTML content of a specified URL, showcasing the efficiency and ease of use of PyOnlyScraper.
+This snippet demonstrates how to fetch and print the HTML content of a specified URL, showcasing the efficiency and ease of use of OnlyScraperPy.

 ## Original Rust Library

-PyOnlyScraper is based on the powerful and efficient [Only Scraper Rust library](https://github.com/edlugora96/only_scraper), created to offer a minimalist and high-performance web scraping solution.
+OnlyScraperPy is based on the powerful and efficient [Only Scraper Rust library](https://github.com/edlugora96/only_scraper), created to offer a minimalist and high-performance web scraping solution.
 For those interested in the Rust version or contributing to its development, please visit the [GitHub repository](https://github.com/edlugora96/only_scraper).

 ## Contributing 🤝

-Contributions are highly appreciated to further refine and enhance PyOnlyScraper.
+Contributions are highly appreciated to further refine and enhance OnlyScraperPy.
 Whether you have ideas for new features, bug fixes, or improvements, we encourage you to share your insights through GitHub issues or pull requests.

 ## License 📄

-PyOnlyScraper is released under the MIT License, embracing the same open-source spirit as its Rust counterpart.
+OnlyScraperPy is released under the MIT License, embracing the same open-source spirit as its Rust counterpart.
 For more details, please refer to the LICENSE file in the repository.